marimo-team/marimo/docs/api/inputs/chat.md

 ## Supported Model Providers

-You can refer to the [LiteLLM page](https://litellm.vercel.app/docs/providers) for a list of OpenAI API supported providers.
+We support any OpenAI-compatible endpoint.
 If you want any specific provider added explicitly (ones that don't abide by the standard OpenAI API format), you can file a [feature request](https://github.com/marimo-team/marimo/issues/new?template=feature_request.yaml).

 Normally, overriding the `base_url` parameter should work.
 Here are some examples: